jeremenichelli/personal-site/posts/2020-01-17-a-guide-to-react-refs.md

 }
 ```

-Let’s go back to our rule: “You need to imperatively call a function for a behavior React doesn’t allow you to control. ”
+Let's go back to our rule: “You need to imperatively call a function for a behavior React doesn't allow you to control. ”

 In our uncontrolled input we are creating a ref but not doing an imperative call.
-Then that function should exist, which is not satisfied as I can indeed control an input’s value.
+Then that function should exist, which is not satisfied as I can indeed control an input's value.

 ## Forwarding refs

-As we’ve discussed, refs are actually useful for really specific actions.
+As we've discussed, refs are actually useful for really specific actions.
 The examples shown are a little simpler than what we usually find in a web application codebase nowadays.

 Components are more complex and we barely use plain HTML elements directly.
-It’s really common to include more than one node to encapsulate more logic around the view behavior.
+It's really common to include more than one node to encapsulate more logic around the view behavior.

 ```js
 import React from 'react'